betsee/betse/README.md

         $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-1. Manually add all directories to which Homebrew installs packages to the current `${PATH}`.
-To do so permanently, edit the `.profile` file in your home directory and change the line beginning with `export PATH` to resemble:
+1. Manually prepend the current `${PATH}` by the absoute paths of all directories to which Homebrew installs packages.
+To do so permanently, append the following line to the appropriate startup dotfile in your home directory for your preferred shell (e.g., `.bashrc` for Bash, the default OS X shell):

         export PATH="/usr/local/bin:/usr/local/sbin:${PATH}"

-1. Install Python 3:
+1. Activate this `${PATH}` change.
+Specifically, either:

-        $ brew tap homebrew/dupes
+   * **(Recommended)** Close the current terminal window and open a new terminal window.
-        $ brew install python3 --with-tcl-tk
+   * **(Not recommended)** Manually source the modified dotfile: e.g.,

-1. Upgrade Python package managers:
+            $ source ~/.bashrc

-        $ pip3 install --upgrade pip setuptools
+1. Install Python 3, update Python package managers, and install all remaining

-1. Install remaining dependencies:
+   dependencies:

-        $ brew install matplotlib --with-python3 --without-python --with-tcl-tk
+        $ brew tap homebrew/dupes &&
-        $ brew install numpy --with-python3 --without-python
+          brew install python3 --with-tcl-tk &&
-        $ brew install pillow --with-python3 --without-python
+          pip3 install --upgrade pip setuptools &&
-        $ brew install pyside --with-python3 --without-python
+          brew install matplotlib --with-python3 --without-python --with-tcl-tk && brew install numpy --with-python3 --without-python &&
-        $ brew install scipy --with-python3 --without-python
+          brew install pillow --with-python3 --without-python &&
-        $ brew install libyaml
+          brew install pyside --with-python3 --without-python &&
-        $ pip3 install yaml yamale
+          brew install scipy --with-python3 --without-python &&

-1. Close the terminal, if you like:
+          brew install libyaml &&

-        $ exit
+          pip3 install yaml yamale

-Note that Homebrew is a source-based package manager and hence extremely slow.
+Note that Homebrew is a source-based package manager and hence relatively slow.
-Expect installation to require several hours to days.
-(We're not kidding.)
+Expect the installation process to require anywhere from several hours to several days, depending on hardware performance.
+We wish we were kidding.

 #### Microsoft Windows